MooersLab/writingLogTemplateInOrg/README.md

 - Guidelines for benchmarks
 - Guidelines for using the Writing Progress Notebook
 - Guidelines for using a personal knowledge base
+- Protocol for wrapping up the project and archiving data.

 ## Usage